kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 # Pre-Migration: Mainframe Environment

 **Description**: Understanding the mainframe environment is crucial to rehosting it to OpenFrame.
 Once a customer is interested in rehosting, the technical details are discussed between TmaxSoft and the Customer.
 TmaxSoft can gather most of the critical information through a questionnaire (TODO: see reference document "Post Introduction Questionnaire").
 This initial questionnaire is vital to determining the feasability of rehosting the mainframe to OpenFrame.
-In almost every case, the customer has most likely changed some configurations to suit their needs.
+Every customer has changed some configurations to suit their needs - There is no mainframe that is exactly like another.
 One of the most important tasks to rehosting a mainframe is configuring OpenFrame the same way the mainframe was configured.
-To do these, we need to have the customer run some commands on the mainframe so we can see the results and adjust OpenFrame accordingly.
+To accomplish this, we need to have the customer run some commands on the mainframe so we can see the results and adjust OpenFrame accordingly.
 A few examples are below, but this will be looked into more detail in the Configuration section.

-*   COBOL Compilation options
+*   COBOL Compilation Options

-    *   Mainframe Command:
-      ```
-      command
-      ```
-    *   OpenFrame Command:
-      ```
-      command
-      ```

-*   JOB Class configuration
+*   JOB Class Configuration

-    *   Mainframe Command:
-      ```
-      command
-      ```
-    *   OpenFrame Command:
-      ```
-      command
-      ```

-*   System Definition configuration
+*   System Definitions

-    *   Mainframe Command:
-      ```
-      command
-      ```
-    *   OpenFrame Command:
-      ```
-      command
-      ```

-*   IMS/CICS Region configuration
+*   IMS And/Or CICS Region Configuration

-    *   Mainframe Command:
-      ```
-      command
-      ```
-    *   OpenFrame Command:
-      ```
-      command
-      ```

 **Reference Documents: "Post Introduction Questionnaire"**